rafnixschaf/iota/crates/iota-framework/docs/iota-framework/balance.md

 ## Function `destroy_genesis_supply`

 CAUTION: this function destroys a <code><a href="../iota-framework/balance.md#0x2_balance_Balance">Balance</a></code> without decreasing the supply.
-It should only be called by the genesis txn to destroy IOTA supply which created during the migration and nowhere else.
+It should only be called by the genesis txn to destroy parts of the IOTA supply which was created during the migration and for no other reason.

 <pre><code><b>fun</b> <a href="../iota-framework/balance.md#0x2_balance_destroy_genesis_supply">destroy_genesis_supply</a>&lt;T&gt;(self: <a href="../iota-framework/balance.md#0x2_balance_Balance">balance::Balance</a>&lt;T&gt;, ctx: &<a href="../iota-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)